EFForg/action-center-platform/README.md

 * Individiual action views are in views/tools/.
 * User pages are in views/devise.
 * All admin layouts are in views/admin.

+## Licensing

+See the `LICENSE` file for licensing information.
+This is applicable to the entire project, sans any 3rd party libraries that may be included.